Ethret/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions provide a way to persist data across requests and allows a server to store info about a client.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt provides password hashing functions, implements salting both manually and automatically, and includes accumulative hashing rounds.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt hides passwords in hash and doesn't save things 1 to 1.

 - [ ] What are the three parts of the JSON Web Token?

+The three parts of JSON Web Token are the header, the payload, and the signature.

 ## Minimum Viable Product